slevithan/regex/README.md

 ## 💎 Features

-- **A modern regex baseline** so you don't need to continually opt-in to best practices.
+**A modern regex baseline** so you don't need to continually opt-in to best practices.

 - Always-on flag <kbd>v</kbd> gives you the best level of Unicode support and strict errors.
 - New flags:
   - Always-on flag <kbd>x</kbd> allows you to freely add whitespace and comments to your regexes.
   - Always-on flag <kbd>n</kbd> (*named capture only* mode) improves regex readability and efficiency.
 - No unreadable escaped backslashes `\\\\` since it's a raw string template tag.

-- **Extended regex syntax**.
+**Extended regex syntax**.

 - Atomic groups and possessive quantifiers can dramatically improve performance and prevent ReDoS.
 - Subroutines and definition groups enable powerful composition, improving readability and maintainability.
-  - Recursive matching is enabled by a plugin.
+- Recursive matching via an official plugin.

-- **Context-aware and safe interpolation** of regexes, strings, and partial patterns.
+**Context-aware and safe interpolation** of regexes, strings, and partial patterns.

 - Interpolated strings have their special characters escaped.
 - Interpolated regexes locally preserve the meaning of their own flags (or their absense), and their numbered backreferences are adjusted to work within the overall pattern.

 ## 🕹️ Install and use